Frances Adler Elkins: Casa Amesti

-Prior to their divorce, Elkins and her husband purchased Casa Amesti (also known as Jose Amesti Casa), a historic adobe house in Monterrey.
-Casa Amesti was first built in 1833 as a one-story house.
+Prior to their divorce, Elkins and her husband purchased Casa Amesti (also known as Jose Amesti Casa), a historic adobe house in Monterey.
+Casa Amesti was originally built around 1830 by rancher Don Jose Amesti as a one-story house.
 Over the next 20 years the house grew wider and taller as Jose Amesti's fortunes improved.
 The house cost $5,000 in 1918.
 Elkins welcomed the challenge of restoring the crumbling 1830s building.

 Casa Amesti was Elkins and Adler's first large scale collaboration.
-Adler installed all of the modern convinces of the age and added details that would enhance the historic architecture.
+Adler installed all of the modern conveniences of the age and added details that would enhance the historic architecture.
 Adler juxtaposed a newly added classical features such as dentil cornices and fluted door casings against the house's rustic adobe walls and wide-planked ceilings.

 Elkins filled the rooms with French and English antiques, American rugs, and chinoiserie.
 Her eclectic taste included 18th century Spanish portraits, Italian landscapes, a Matisse drawing, and a Parisian interior by Walter Gay.
 In 1924, House Beautiful called Casa Amesti "the finest of the restored old adobes."

 Elkins lived in Casa Amesti for the next thirty-five years and she continued to add antique and Moderne pieces.

-In 1954, Casa Amesti became part of the National Trust for Historic Properties.